Research Integrity and Compliance

 The George Washington University (GW) is committed to promoting the highest standards of ethical research and scholarly conduct while pursuing its research mission.
 To that end, the university has a number of resources and programs available to support its research community.

-The Office of Research Integrity and Compliance within the Office of the Vice President for Research (OVPR) provides further information on general compliance considerations, university policies and GW's statement of ethical principles.
+The Office of Research Integrity and Compliance within the Office of the Vice Provost for Research (OVPR) provides further information on general compliance considerations, university policies and GW's statement of ethical principles.

 The Office of Human Research (OHR) is the administrative support office for GW's Institutional Review Boards (IRBs).
 OHR's mission is to support the GW research community in the conduct of innovative and ethical research by providing guidance, education and oversight for the protection of human subjects.

 The Office of Animal Research (OAR) provides space, equipment and care for laboratory animals used for research and teaching purposes.
 Working closely with the Institutional Animal Care and Use Committee (IACUC), OAR provides the highest standards of humane care and use of laboratory animals and assures compliance with university and federal regulations.

 The Office of Laboratory Safety (OLS) has specialized knowledge and expertise in biological, chemical and radiological health and safety.
 OLS is responsible for radiation safety, biosafety and laser safety and works closely with allied departments (Office of Health & Safety, Police, Facilities Management, Risk Management, etc.) within the university.

 The export of certain commodities, information technologies, software and services is regulated for reasons of national security, foreign policy, prevention of the spread of weapons of mass destruction and for competitive trade reasons.
-The Office of the Vice President for Research provides information and support regarding Export Controls regulations and procedures designed to promote university compliance.
+The Office of the Vice Provost for Research provides information and support regarding Export Controls regulations and procedures designed to promote university compliance.

 Data Use and Data Management